Last updated on January 3rd, 2023 at 07:24 pm

 When you are hitting your bag, if there are people upstairs over your gym area, they will both hear and feel it.
 Using the Joist Mount 200 will help dampen this noise.
 Keep in mind that this mount requires an exposed joist so it may not be suitable in all applications.
 You can see what it looks like here.

-Firstlaw makes several other options which allow for even more shock absorption.
+Firstlaw makes several other options that allow for even more shock absorption.
 They get a little pricey, especially when you consider my recommended method will cost you less than $10.
 But if you need dampening, a mount to an i beam, or several other specialty scenarios, Firstlaw is the place to look.
 You can see their full assortment of mounts here on Amazon.

 The last option I’ll recommend is to not hang your bag at all.
 Instead, use a heavy bag stand.
 We have a relatively nice gym where I work and this is what they use.
 We have several amateur boxers who train in our gym and they use the heavy bag every day.
 The model we have is by Everlast, a great name in boxing gear.